JosiahParry/valve/README.md

 # get included plumber API path
 plumber_api_path <- system.file("plumber.R", package = "valve")

-valve_run(plumber_api_path, n_max = 5, workers = 5)
+valve_run(plumber_api_path, n_max = 5)
 #> Docs hosted at <http://127.0.0.1:3000/__docs__/>
 ```

-`n_max` refers to the maximum number of background Plumber APIs will be spawned whereas `workers` specifies how many main worker threads are available to handle incoming requests.
+`n_max` refers to the maximum number of background Plumber APIs that can be spawned whereas `workers` specifies how many main worker threads are available to handle incoming requests.
 Generally, the number of `workers` should be equal to the number of plumber APIs since because plumber is single threaded.
+This is the default.
+If `workers` is less than `n_max`, you'll never spawn the maximum number of APIs.

 Plumber connections are automatically spawned, pooled, and terminated using [deadpool](https://docs.rs/deadpool/).
 App connections are automatically pooled by [hyper](https://docs.rs/hyper/latest/hyper/client/index.html).

 Running this from your R session will block the session.
 If you are comfortable, it is recommended to install the cli so you can run them from your terminal so that you can call the plumber APIs from your R session.